simon1938/Hi-tech/README.md

-# Project - Hi-tech Site - Installation Guide
+# Hi-tech Site - Installation Guide

 This guide will explain how to install and run this project, a marketplace website for tech products.